Skip to main content

 info

-For stable operation, it is recommended to have at least 16GB for master node instances and 32GB for worker node instances.
+For stable operation, it is recommended that master node instances have at least 16GB, and worker node instances have at least 32GB of RAM.

 Volume